FAQs

 Can complaint forms be submitted anonymously?

-* This form is a public record.
+The complaint form is a public record.
 If the complaint results in a criminal charge in Municipal Court for a code violation, this complaint form is considered an initial incident report and is considered a public record, but subsequent investigative materials are considered confidential criminal justice information and are only releasable in very limited circumstances pursuant to MCA 44-5-303.

-Category: Citizen Complaint & Request Form FAQ
+Category: Citizen Complaint Form FAQ

 Can I exclude a word from a search (e.g. all pages that have the word "alarm" but not the word "permit"?